sachink1729/LLM-Agent-Landing-Page-Generator-CrewAI-Qdrant-Langchain/README.md

 # Landing-Page-Generator-CrewAI-Qdrant-Langchain
 ---------------------------------------------------------------------------------------------------------------------------
-AI Agents: Landing Page Generation for an E-commerce Platform Using CrewAI, Langchain and Qdrant
+LLM Agents: Landing Page Generation for an E-commerce Platform Using CrewAI, Langchain and Qdrant
 #### Install required libraries using:

 ```python